accellera-official/cci/msvc10/cci/README.txt

 You shall have the following software/libraries before you start:

   1. CCI POC source code        (mandatory for all operations in this guide)
-  2. rapidjson (in packages/)   (mandatory for all operations in this guide)
-  3. SystemC installation       (mandatory for all operations in this guide)
+  2. SystemC installation       (mandatory for all operations in this guide)
-  4. Boost library installation (mandatory for all operations in this guide)
+  3. Boost library installation (mandatory for all operations in this guide)
-  5. Microsoft Visual Studio
+  4. Microsoft Visual Studio

 And they are verified with following versions: